-- 1. Flashing new software into the terminal through COM2. - 2.
-JagBASIC file transfer through COM1. - LPRINT device output to a terminal emulation program or communications program to receive data sent using LPRINT, L|ST, VARS, etc. Output from the terminal will be sent to the first port configured for demand output. - BasTerminal device that allows a PC terminal emulator to act as a program development interface for JagBASIC. - 5.
-JagBASIC program interface directly to serial ports for input and output.
+- Flashing new software into the terminal through COM2. - JagBASIC file transfer through COM1. - LPRINT device output to a terminal emulation program or communications program to receive data sent using LPRINT, LIST, VARS, etc. Output from the terminal will be sent to the first port configured for demand output. - PCJagBASIC Editor allows a PC terminal emulator to act as a program development interface for JagBASIC. - JagBASIC program interface directly to serial ports for input and output.